 - POC is a momentary process of testing the potential and viability of the projects;

 - It provides a quick “yes” or “no” in relation to the feasibility of a project;

-- It’s easy to detect the bugs or errors in the system of the idea during the initial stages;
+- It’s easy to detect the bugs or errors in the system of the idea during the initial product development stage;

-- At short term the proof of concept will help you to validate whether or not you are moving in the particular direction;
+- In the short term the proof of concept will help you to validate whether or not you are moving in a particular direction;

 - You will be able to find alternative solutions to the problems, in case the one you are considering seems unfeasible.

 There are few that understand the difference between POC and prototype.
-They are usually used as synonyms because the proof of concept is a part of prototype roughly speaking.
+They are usually used as synonyms because the proof of concept is a part of the web or mobile app prototype, roughly speaking.

-Prototype is a part of your product that gives you the opportunity to test a process or concept.
-A prototype is an interactive mockup of your product, built without a line of code which helps to understand the workflow, along with its usefulness.
+The prototype is a part of your product that gives you the opportunity to test a process or concept.
+A prototype is an interactive mockup of your product, built without a line of code that helps to understand the workflow, along with its usefulness.
 Also, it responds to taps and imitates how a user inputs data, to give an almost real-life experience of your product.

-When we are talking about prototype vs proof of concept, it is not like a separate system, but the prototype provides insights into user experience you can expect from your product.
+When we are talking about prototype vs proof of concept, it is not like a separate system, but the prototype provides insights into the user feedback and experience you can expect from your product.

 It is a great benefit in the evaluation of how trouble-free the user journey can be with your solution.
 The prototype is a useful way to estimate product or market fit because of:

-- the business gets the understanding of all product issues before the start of developing the solution;
+- the business gets an understanding of all product issues before the start of developing the solution;

-- the user experience is one of the main factors to involve customers and prototype helps in the estimation of that;
+- the user experience is one of the main factors to involve customers, and the prototype helps in the estimation of that;

 - it is a fast way of testing the acceptance, scalability, and feasibility of a product along with the visual effects;